emacs-ng/emacs-ng/docs/handbook/build.md

 - `Makefile.in`
 - `src/Makefile.in`

-These files contain several additions which allow us to dynamically enable the different emacs-ng features.
+These files contain additions which allow us to dynamically enable the different emacs-ng features.

-In order to compile the lisp stuff that is defined in rust, we have to iterate the relevant rust code to find definitions of lisp globals.
+In order to compile the lisp functionality defined in rust, we have to iterate the relevant rust code to find definitions of lisp globals.

 ## Cargo build script (build.rs)